mashiyatz/pcomp-midterm/README.md

 # Skelly the Candy Keeper
-Arduino code for building a motor operated drawer with an undead doorman.
+Arduino code and documentation for building a motor operated drawer with an undead keeper.

 ## Midterm Submission